panthios/rscore/poll-persist/README.md

 This crate provides a `Future` wrapper that can be resolved multiple times without consuming it.

 `poll-persist` is currently in a very early stage of development.
 It is not recommended for use in production code, but feel free to use it for experimentation.
+There are very few features, and the crate is extremely small (~35 lines).
+This crate is not guaranteed to maintain this small size, but it will always be as small as possible.

 ## Why would you want this?